-Race and ethnicity Education and/or income Disability status LGBTQ+ 31 17 13 13
+Race and ethnicity Education and/or income Disability status Sexual orientation and gender identity 31 17 13 13

 Note: This table includes all metrics in the Dashboard equity profile appendix.
-Not all measures included in the appendix were included on the equity profiles on pages 17-24 of the 2023 Dashboard.
+Not all measures included in the appendix were included on the equity profiles on pages 14-20 of the 2024 Dashboard.

 To select metrics for the inaugural 2014 edition of the Dashboard, HPIO reviewed existing scorecards and data initiatives, such as America's Health Rankings, County Health Rankings and the Commonwealth Fund State Scorecard.
 Health Value Dashboard Advisory Group metric workgroup members then selected approximately 15 metrics per domain based upon a set of specific criteria, such as availability of state-level data, alignment with state and national initiatives, data quality and relevance.
 (See the 2014 Dashboard for a complete list of criteria.)
-These criteria, as well as relevance to the COVID-19 pandemic and other current events, continued to guide decisions on metric changes that were made to later editions of the Dashboard.
+These criteria, as well as relevance to the COVID-19 pandemic and other current events, continued to guide decisions on metric changes that have been made to later editions of the Dashboard.